abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-23-algorithms-in-ml.md

 5. K-NN Classification - In these models, we look for outcome of k nearest neighbouring data points in order to make a decision.

-Let's move onto Usupervised Learning now.
+Let's move onto Unsupervised Learning now.

 ## Unsupervised Learning